layilin/SP23-33852/_annotations/book4.md

 * 157.583 choral dance.
 Dancing, along with music, were an important part of slave-laborers' lives.
 Dancing allowed them to express themselves for entertainment, spiritual, and political purposes.
 The "choral dance" Grainger describes in this section could have been for entertainment and courting.

-* 157.584 wild banshaw's melancholy sound.
+157.584 wild banshaw's melancholy sound.
+The banshaw is another name for the banjo, an instrument that originated in Africa and arrived with the enslaved in the Americas.

 157.594 greensward.
 Grass-covered ground, turf.